Corrin Phillip

 What are the biggest challenges or opportunities in your field right now?

 One of the biggest challenges in my field is navigating California’s complex and constantly evolving employment laws, along with the highly litigious environment that exposes employers to significant risk, including frivolous claims.
-At the same time, there is a growing opportunity in the increased demand for workplace investigations and preventive counseling to help organizations stay compliant and minimize legal exposure.
+At the same time, there is a growing opportunity for preventive counseling to help organizations evolve into workplaces where employees feel appreciated and understood, in addition to helping companies stay compliant and minimize legal exposure.
+I truly believe that creating kind and compassionate work places is a win-win because it's the right thing to do AND it can prevent miscommunication and trust issues that often lead to legal issues.

 What values are most important to you in your work and personal life?

-The values most important to me in both my work and personal life are empowering women, mentoring others, and paying forward the support I’ve received.
+The values most important to me in both my work and personal life are empathy and honesty.
 I also strongly believe in collaboration over competition, helping people succeed, and advancing gender equity in my profession and community.